isomerpages/moe-etd-tflb/_21cc-navigator/21CC Navigator.md

     <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" frameborder="0" title="21CCN Promo Video" src="https://www.youtube.com/embed/uEW_d2umm4E" style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
 </div>

-<center><p>21CC Navigator is a set of resources for schools to develop Emerging 21st Century Competencies (E21CC) through SLS.
-We have a <a href="/e21cc-quests/" rel="noopener noreferrer nofollow" target="\_blank">learning package</a> to raise students' awareness of the E21CC  and a <a href="/21ccn-resources/" rel="noopener noreferrer nofollow" target="\_blank"> toolkit</a> to develop Critical, Adaptive and Inventive Thinking (CAIT) through the Total Curriculum.
+<center><p>21CC Navigator is a set of resources for schools to develop Emerging 21st Century Competencies (E21CC) through SLS and consists of 3 parts. </p>
+	<p>We have a <a href="/e21cc-quests/" rel="noopener noreferrer nofollow" target="\_blank">SLS learning package</a> and tagged lessons to raise students' awareness of the E21CC  and a <a href="/21ccn-resources/" rel="noopener noreferrer nofollow" target="\_blank"> toolkit</a> to develop Critical, Adaptive and Inventive Thinking (CAIT) through the Total Curriculum.
 <br>
 </p>